-BATON ROUGE, La. – The U.S. Small Business Administration (SBA) loan application holds many benefits for disaster survivors who apply for federal assistance.
+SANTA FE, New Mexico – The U.S. Small Business Administration (SBA) loan application holds many benefits for New Mexico residents who apply for federal assistance after the recent wildfires.
 An applicant who is referred to the SBA during the initial FEMA application process is expected to complete an SBA loan application.
 Submitting a loan application keeps the full range of disaster assistance available as an option.

 SBA Referral Letters

 Applicants are often referred to the SBA after initially applying for federal disaster assistance.
 Applicants are encouraged to complete the application and return it to the SBA to ensure that all available disaster assistance options remain open.
 The SBA application may be the basis of referrals to other grant programs.
 No one is obligated to accept a loan.

 If you received a referral to the SBA, it’s important to fill out the application and submit it to the SBA by July 5, 2022, for physical disaster loan assistance.

 The federal funding process stops at this point for those who choose not to apply.
 If you apply and are not eligible for a low-interest disaster loan, this may open the door to an additional grant from FEMA.
 If SBA does not approve a loan – or approves a small loan that doesn't cover all of your needs – you may be eligible for additional FEMA grant assistance to replace essential household items, replace or repair a damaged vehicle, cover storage expenses or meet other disaster-related needs.

 There are important reasons to complete and send the application to the SBA, even if you think you don’t currently need a loan.